oaregithub/oare_mono/README.md

 ## Languages and Frameworks

 This is a full-stack project.
-As such, you'll be writing code for both the frontend views and the backend server, as well as interfacing with the SQL database that serves as the backbone of the project.
+As such, you'll be writing code for both the frontend client views and the backend server, as well as interfacing with the MySQL database that serves as the backbone of the project.

 On the frontend, we primarily use [Vue.js](https://vuejs.org), a framework that simplifies frontend logic and allows us to create reusable and scalable components.
-Specifically, we make use of the [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api).
+Specifically, we make use of the [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api), which has some important differences from the regular Vue CLI you may be familiar with.
 When compiled, Vue turns the code we write into valid HTML, CSS, and Javascript for use on the end browser.
 Additionally, to simplify our work, we use [Vuetify](https://vuetifyjs.com/en/), a Vue framework that makes applying Material Design language components extremely easy.
 By doing so, we can avoid tedious work in CSS by using pre-built UI components.

 On the backend, we use [Node.js](https://nodejs.org/en/), a Javascript runtime environment commonly used on servers.
 Using a package called [Express](https://expressjs.com), we are able to easily write REST APIs to interact with the data we need.
-We utilize the [Knex.js](https://knexjs.org) framework to wrap SQL statements and interface with the SQL databse.
+We utilize the [Knex.js](https://knexjs.org) framework to wrap SQL statements and interface with the MySQL databse.

 On both the frontend and the backend, as well as in other parts of the project, we use [TypeScript](https://www.typescriptlang.org) code rather than vanilla Javascript.
 TypeScript is a superset of Javascript, meaning that all valid Javascript is valid TypeScript, but some additional features, such as strict typing enforcement, have been added.
 When compiled, TypeScript code is converted to Javascript for use in the browser environment.
 If you are unfamiliar with TypeScript, take some time to familiarize yourself as it is the primary language in the codebase.
 Documentation for TypeScript can be found [here](https://www.typescriptlang.org/docs/).